thirumurthis/Learnings/maven/maven_notes.md

 ### Directories

-- A set of directory elements live in the build element of Super POM, which defines the directories for source, test, scripts and build files etc.
+- A set of directory elements live in the build element of `Super POM`, which defines the directories for source, test, scripts and build files etc.

 ```xml
   <build>